ujjwalanand1997/Smile-classifier/README.md

 # Smile-classifier
-A python Script to detect the face smile, using OpenCV.
+A python Script to detect the face smile, using OpenCV's Haar Cascades.